Image Grid Stimuli

 - If paired with a response task, the participant responds.

-- The participant clicks the button to continue (or the task auto-advances after the set duration).
+- The participant clicks the continue button to advance.

 Example